 Guidelines and Eligibility

-All applicants should contact the Executive Director at [email protected] or (703) 807-1862 as early in the process as possible.
-This email or phone conversation is intended to help the applicant understand the grant criteria, and to revise the proposal as recommended.
+All applicants should contact the Executive Director, Ms. Day Smith Pritchartt, at email@example.com or (703) 807-1862 as early in the process as possible.
+EES is committed to partnering with applicants for the most effective outcomes.
+Ms. Pritchartt will coach the applicant to understand the grant criteria, and will recommend revisions to the proposal as needed.

-E-21 grants are for innovative ministry projects, with evangelism at their core.
-They are NOT for tuition and fees, cross-cultural immersions, or internships with existing programs.
+E-21 grants are NOT for tuition and fees, cross-cultural immersions, or internships with existing programs.
 Projects must have an immediate evangelical impact for the Episcopal Church, and must be of the applicants’ innovation.
 The following types of projects are ineligible:

 - Pilgrimage, cross cultural immersions, and language immersion programs